cogtoolslab/cognitive-ai-benchmarking/stimuli/README.md

 - `fam_trial_ids`: fam_trial_ids: list of strings, stim_id for familiarization stimuli shown to participants before the experiment to familiarize them with the task

-- `batch_set_size`: int, # of stimuli to be included in each batch. should be a multiple of overall stimulus set size (not including familiarization files in the count for the overall stimulus set size)
+- `batch_set_size`: int, # of stimuli to be included in each batch. should be a multiple of overall stimulus set size (not including familiarization files in the count for the overall stimulus set size).
+Set to the number of stimuli in the experiment if you want to use the full set of stimuli for every participant.

+- `overwrite`: Should the collection (usually corresponing to the name of the experiment) be overwritten if it already exists?
+Set to True if you want to clear the collection of all entries.
+Note that this will delete **all** entries in the collection, including those with of an earlier iteration.

+- `n_entries`: How many different shuffled/sampled version of the stimuli should we include?
+It is recommended to include more shuffled entries than the expected number of participants.

 Example code to call `experiment_config.py` can be found in `stimulus_setup_example.ipynb`